FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/upgrade_prereqs_zos/upgrade/upgrade_multinode.md

 Customize the PMIGR2 parameters in the JCL MIGRCOM:

 Define the variables RECNB, OLDFIL, TMPFIL and NEWFIL.
-Replace X with the node number.
+Replace <span style="color: #ff4500;">X</span> with the node number.

 ```
 //PMIGR2  EXEC PMIGR2,XEXPORT=&XEXPORT,